(Below is a running recap of the 2018 NBA Draft with breaking news, observations and commentary.)

 7:45 p.m.: Marvin Bagley III, a forward out of Duke, will join De'Aaron Fox in Sacramento after the Kings select him with the second overall pick.
 That, too, was expected.

-" target="_blank">Herald-Leader columnist Mark Story shared a barb on Twitter: "So I watched the Buffalo Bulls run the No. 1 overall pick in the 2018 NBA Draft out of Boise back in March"
+7:41 p.m.: Ayton is the ninth straight one-and-done player to be selected in the NBA Draft.
+Herald-Leader columnist Mark Story shared a barb on Twitter: "So I watched the Buffalo Bulls run the No. 1 overall pick in the 2018 NBA Draft out of Boise back in March"

 7:39 p.m.: It's official — Devin Booker's newest teammate is Deandre Ayton!
 He's the first No. 1 overall pick in the history of Arizona's program.